Punie/punie-dev/content/posts/00-initial-commit.md

-heared of, decypher some big scary mathematical formulas I don't even always understand myself, or just follow along as I talk endlessly about type systems and other controversial subjects in software engineering (like semicolons, TDD, or comments in code), let's roll!
+heared of, decypher some big scary mathematical formulas I don't even always understand myself, or just follow along as I talk endlessly about type systems and other controversial subjects in software engineering (like semicolons, TDD, or comments in code), let's roll! :rocket:

+Oh, and by the way, I like emojis :rainbow:.
+They're cute.
+Don't be a hater!

 <!--more-->